Science student in lab

 Core Foundation Maths

+This one-term module reviews and builds on many of the topics typically studied in mathematics in the latter years of high school.
 This module hopes to improve confidence in algebraic manipulation through the study of mathematical techniques and development of investigative skills.
 It will introduce and develop a knowledge of logarithms and their uses.
-The module also wishes to introduce and develop a knowledge of trigonometry, and to introduce and develop understanding of a range of standard techniques for differentiation and integration.
-The module will also include trigonometric and logarithmic functions.
+The module also seeks to introduce and develop a knowledge of a range of standard techniques for differentiation and integration.

 Foundation Biology